 Media Contact: Allie Wright, [email protected], (202) 794-1823

 Washington, D.C.
-(December 12, 2016) – New research by James J. Heckman, a professor at the University of Chicago and a Nobel Laureate in economics, shows that high-quality birth-to-five programs for disadvantaged children can deliver a return on investment of $13 for every $1 spent per child, per year through better outcomes in education, health, social behaviors and employment.
+(December 12, 2016) – New research by James J. Heckman, a professor at the University of Chicago and a Nobel Laureate in economics, shows that high-quality birth-to-five programs for disadvantaged children can deliver a return on investment of 13 percent for every $1 spent per child, per year through better outcomes in education, health, social behaviors and employment.

 “We already knew that early childhood education is a smart investment that will make our kids, families and communities stronger.
 This research confirms that and shows an even higher return on investment,” said Mark Shriver, President of Save the Children Action Network (SCAN).
 “Despite this, too many kids in the U.S. do not have access to high-quality early learning programs, and many never catch up to their peers.
 We encourage the incoming Trump Administration to provide robust funding for federal early childhood education programs so more kids have the opportunity to have a strong start in life.”